ckeditor/ckeditor5/tests/manual/abbreviation-level-3.md

 ## The model and the view layers

 CKEditor 5 implements its custom data model, which does not map to the DOM 1:1.
 Inline elements, such as `<abbr>`, are represented as attributes in the model, not as seperate elements.
-In order for our plugin to work, we'll need to make sure that we can add abbreviation attribute to the text node.
+In order for our plugin to work, we will need to make sure that we can add abbreviation attribute to the text node.

 ### Defining the schema

 We can do it by defining the model's schema.
-We'll just extend the text node's schema to accept our abbreviation attribute.
+We will just extend the text node's schema to accept our abbreviation attribute.

 <info-box>
 	Read more about the {@link framework/guides/architecture/editing-engine#schema schema}.